 We are growing our lavender now on our smaller, private farm in the hills above Naramata.
 Those approx. 400 plants allow us to carry on crafting our many well established and sought after lavender products.

-We no longer own the Naramata lavender farm and it has been decommissioned.
-However, we do have another, smaller, private farm in Naramata, were we grow approx. 400 plants of the varieties that we need for our products.
-We have also added a bit of "new stuff" to our selection, such as lavender chocolate, bubble baths, and a line of hand-made rosewater products.
-My original landscape paintings are also still available.
+We have also added a bit of "new stuff" to our selection, such as lavender chocolate, a new refreshing lavender tea blend, bubble baths, as well as a line of hand-made rosewater products.
+My original landscape paintings are still available, too.

 Karolina and Doug

 Home meade lavender syrup

 The "Green Man" is usually represented as a stylized face made up of leaves and branches — the Celtic spirit of nature, an ancient symbol, representing growth, fertility and renewal.
 He appears in many cultures.
 He dies in the winter and is reborn in the spring and we are convinced that he’s out there, somewhere, amongst our fruit trees, vegetables and lavender field....